mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	Kip paused the group in their walk toward the Shadestead, smelling the first hints of fire in the air.
 He turned around and signaled to them to gather in close to him.

 	"From this point on, Linyu and I will be guiding you from above, so I want to go over a few things.
 What you see and what we see may not be the same, so use your own judgment and decide what's best.
-Stay with your partners at all times; if one of them is hurt, confirm that the area is safe and get out.
+Stay with your partners at all times; if one of them is hurt, make sure that the area is safe and get out.
 If they have a listener, take it off of them and put it on yourself.
 If any one of Lissa's guardians gets a hold of one we could all be captured, so do not let this happen.
 And finally, Do Not Kill; I repeat Do Not Kill unless they are endangering your life or your partner's life.
 Setre will be there and she cannot be harmed.
 Everyone clear?"

 	"Yea," the said in a broken unison.